New Fact Sheet: How to use the Coronavirus State Local Recovery Funds to Invest in Affordable Housing in Your Community

 Cultivate.
 Collaborate.
 Connect.

-The Florida Housing Coalition is commonly acknowledged as the foremost authority in Florida on housing that is affordable, homelessness, community development and related issues, as a clearinghouse for information, a provider of training and technical assistance, and an advocate at the state and national levels for people in need of housing that is affordable.
+The Florida Housing Coalition is commonly acknowledged as the foremost authority in Florida for providing training and technical assistance on everything related to affordable housing, from ending homelessness to first time homeownership.
+We provide consulting services at the local level, and we advocate at the state and national levels for people in need of affordable homes.

 Request Assistance or an In-Depth Consultation